This article contains affiliate links

 Willow garden edging can be extremely decorative especially if it is the interwoven basket type.
 This for me is more low fencing than garden edging but it is sold as garden edging.
 These can be used to close off small areas including flower beds and do have a natural feel.

 These can be effective at creating a small boundary but I would not try to retain anything heavy.
 Willow edging can be effective but will soon root if it is in contact with the soil or damp vegetation.
+The willow edging below is available on Amazon here.

 Wire garden edging

 Wire garden edging is again is more of a low fencing which is used to make a low lying boundary.
 This type of edging usually comes in a flimsy roll and can be pegged into the ground.
 I personally really don’t think it’s very good to look and functionally not much better.
 If you are going to used wire garden edging the rigid decorative panels are the best option.
+This elegant example of wire garden edging isavailable on Amazon here.

 If you genuinely feel you need this low fence type edging then I find the painted timber picket type the best.
 These do actually create something rigid and hard wearing along garden edges.